Pooooj/Pandas-practice/README.md

 Theory: We filter the DataFrame to include only rows where the publication_year column value matches the target year.
 The resulting count represents the number of books published in that year.

 pen_spark
+The functions you used with the above tasks in pandas can be categorized as follows:

+1. Filtering:

+.loc: Used for label-based selection by row index or labels (Task 5).
+Boolean filtering with comparison operators (>, <, ==, etc.): Used to filter rows based on conditions in specific columns (Tasks 1, 2, 3, 6).
+2. Selecting Data:

+[]: Bracket notation for selecting columns or rows based on labels or positions (Tasks 4, 5, 6).
+.head(n): Selects the first n rows from the DataFrame (Task 4).
+3. Aggregation:

+.mean(): Calculates the mean value of a numerical column (Task 3).
+.shape[0]: Returns the number of rows in the DataFrame (Tasks 1, 6).
+4. String Manipulation (Optional):

+.str.contains(pattern): Checks if a string column contains a specific pattern (Task 2, assuming author names might be comma-separated).
+These are the primary functions used for the described tasks.
+Depending on your specific DataFrame structure and manipulation needs, you might also encounter additional functions for data cleaning, transformation, and visualization.